MahmouodMagdi/Clock-Domain-Crossing-Synchronizers/Handshake Mechanism/readme.md

 - The handshake protocol **converts the transmission problem of multi-bit data** into **a cross-clock domain problem of a single signal** (only the request signal **"REQ"** and the reply acknowledgement signal **"ACK"** are synchronized).

-- The handshake protocol can only synchronize the request signal **"REQ"** and the response signal **"ACK"**, and the **data at the sending end remains unchanged during the validity of the request signal REQ**, so the handshake prototcol can meet the **needs of parallel data transmission security**.
+- The handshake protocol can only synchronize the request signal **"REQ"** and the response signal **"ACK"**, and the **data at the sending end remains unchanged during the validity of the request signal REQ**, so the handshake protocol can meet the **needs of parallel data transmission security**.

 ## How does the protocol work